Lifestyle Benefits: The Ultimate Guide

 If you’re not sure where to start, there are plenty of sample survey questions already suggested by companies who have done this before.
 These can give you a good starting place.

-With all that’s going on in their lives (consider how many world-altering events have happened in the last few years) employee listening is more important than ever.
+With all that’s going on in their lives, (consider how many world-altering events have happened in the last few years) ensuring that workers feel cared for is more important than ever.

 Step #3: Design a Suite of Lifestyle Benefit Options based on needs, budgets, resources, etc.

-• Choose the benefits that will help the most people and/or the most variety of people
+• Choose the benefits that will help the largest variety of people.

 • Decide if you will launch a new suite of benefits all at once, or slowly introduce one benefit at a time.

-• Periodically revisit steps 1 and 2 when turnover changes your field of employees enough to warrant a change in benefits.
+• Periodically revisit steps 1 and 2 when turnover changes your workforce identity enough to warrant a change in benefits.

-As you design your suite of benefits, here’s a few other considerations to keep in mind:
+As you design your suite of benefits, here are a few other considerations to keep in mind:

 Examine whether a benefit is employee-paid, employer-paid or employer-supplemented.
 It’s good to have a mix of all three.
-Employee-paid benefits are optional, but stats are showing that people are willing to opt in and pay for benefits that they feel will be of great value to their lives and situations.
-Employer-supplemented means that the employee and employer share the cost.
-Employee-paid obviously come with the highest cost, but also have the potential to deliver the biggest punch.
+Employee-paid benefits are optional, but stats are showing that people are willing to opt in and pay for benefits they feel will be of great value to their lives.
+Employer-supplemented means the employee and employer share the cost.
+Employee-paid come with the highest cost, but also have the potential to deliver the biggest emotional punch.

-Taxable Income vs Gifts: You’ll want to know (and be able to help your employees navigate) which benefits are considered taxable income and which are not.
+Taxable Income vs. Gifts: You’ll want to know (and be able to help your workers navigate) which benefits are considered taxable income and which are not.

-Free-for-all or merit-based: Some benefits are traditionally offered to every employee, while others (like use of a company car) are more often reserved for those who reach a certain level of management, or meet aggressive sales goals.
-It’s okay to have some of each, but to be truly inclusive, most should be freely available to every employee no matter what.
+Free-For-All vs. Merit-Based: Some benefits are traditionally offered to everyone, while others (like a company car) are more often reserved for those who reach a certain level of management, or meet aggressive sales goals.
+It’s okay to have some of each, but to be truly inclusive, most should be freely available to every worker no matter what.

-Too-much-choice dilemma: Not only is it be too expensive for organizations to offer unlimited options, it could just as easily be overwhelming for employees to choose from too many options.
-When you tailor your offerings to what employees actually ask for, you demonstrate that you are listening and valuing their opinions.
+Too-Much-Choice Dilemma: Not only is it too expensive for organizations to offer unlimited options, it could just as easily be overwhelming for workers to choose from too many options.
+When you tailor your offerings to what workers ask for, you demonstrate that you are listening and valuing their opinions.

-Delivery is everything: There are lots of different platforms through which you can offer benefits: websites, apps, dedicated platforms or one central delivery system.
+Delivery is Everything: There are lots of different platforms through which you can offer benefits: websites, apps, dedicated platforms or one central delivery system.
 But no matter which you decide on, delivery must be simple and clear.
-People will only return if they have a positive experience with the platform they have to interact with.
+People will only return if they have a positive experience with the platforms they interact with.

 Step #4: Promote, promote, promote!

 Therefore, you need to continually remind people about their benefits.
-Good news is, you can probably utilize many of the methods of communication you’ve already established:
+The good news is you can probably utilize many of the methods of communication you’ve already established:

 • Employee newsletters